netcinematics/ai_aSCRIPTZa/SONGS/End_of_the_Road.md

 [HUMAN_MODIFIED_VERSIONS:]

+[TITLE: END OF THE ROAD]
-[TITLE: BURN BABY BURN - original lyric and music by spazefalcon 2025]
+[- sub title BURN BABY BURN ]
+[- original lyric and music by spazefalcon 2025 zero ai assist]

  (a) is this the end of road (G)